annadanilovna/seedseer/README.md

 The first step is to review the `seedseer/config.py`.
 Adjust parameters according to your requirements.

 Then, generate the training data that will be used to train the TensorFlow model.
-With the default config and the supplied Monero word list, this will provide 104,064 images to train the system with.
-On a 11th generation i5, this took ~480s and takes 1.1gb of storage.
+With the default config and the supplied Monero word list, this will provide 3,382,080 training images.

     python -m seedseer gen [--k <job_key>]